zhaotingchen/zhaotingchen.github.io/_pages/research.md

 ## <a name="IM"></a> Neutral Hydrogen Intensity Mapping

 One of the biggest challenges in cosmological research today is to map the large scale structure of the Universe in different stages of its evolution.
-The name "large scale structure" mainly refers to the dark matter distribution, which can be very hard to see because dark matter is not visible at all (though some people disagree).
-Therefore, we use something called "tracers", usually galaxies, to infer the distribution of dark matter through the distribution of them.
+The name "large scale structure" mainly refers to the distribution of dark matter, which can be very hard to see because dark matter is not visible at all (though some people disagree).
+To deduce its distribution, we use something called "tracers", usually galaxies, to infer the distribution of dark matter through the distribution of them.

 <hr color="black">
 <table>